cloudquery/cloudquery/website/pages/blog/aws-kms-key-grants-deep-dive.md

 7. Determine appropriate organization and team strategy for different access mechanisms for KMS regarding KMS Key Policies, Identity Policies, and KMS Key Grants.

-Your organization’s use cases may be slightly different.
 If you have comments, feedback on this post, follow-up topics you’d like to see, or would like to talk about your KMS and encryption experiences  - email us at security@cloudquery.io or come chat with us on [Discord](https://www.cloudquery.io/discord)!
+We'd love to hear your feedback and thoughts on encryption and your experiences with KMS Key Grants.

 ## References and Useful Links